publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptA/m__us_usc_t25_s450j.md

  __Amendments__

     2000—Subsec. (k).
 [Pub.
-L. 106–260, § 7][/us/pl/106/260/s7], substituted “deemed an executive agency and part of the Indian Health Service” for “deemed an executive agency” and inserted at end “For purposes of carrying out such contract, grant, or agreement, the Secretary shall, at the request of an Indian tribe, enter into an agreement for the acquisition, on behalf of the Indian tribe, of any goods, services, or supplies available to the Secretary from the General Services Administration or other Federal agencies that are not directly available to the Indian tribe under this section or under any other Federal law, including acquisitions from prime vendors.
+L. 106–260][/us/pl/106/260], § 7, substituted “deemed an executive agency and part of the Indian Health Service” for “deemed an executive agency” and inserted at end “For purposes of carrying out such contract, grant, or agreement, the Secretary shall, at the request of an Indian tribe, enter into an agreement for the acquisition, on behalf of the Indian tribe, of any goods, services, or supplies available to the Secretary from the General Services Administration or other Federal agencies that are not directly available to the Indian tribe under this section or under any other Federal law, including acquisitions from prime vendors.
 All such acquisitions shall be undertaken through the most efficient and speedy means practicable, including electronic ordering arrangements.”

     Subsec. (o).
 [Pub.
-L. 106–260, § 8][/us/pl/106/260/s8], added subsec. (o).
+L. 106–260][/us/pl/106/260], § 8, added subsec. (o).

     1996—Subsec. (e).
 [Pub.
 L. 104–109][/us/pl/104/109] made technical amendment to directory language of [Pub.
-L. 103–413, § 102(11)][/us/pl/103/413/s102/11].
+L. 103–413][/us/pl/103/413], § 102(11).
 See 1994 Amendment note below.

     1994—Subsec. (a).
 [Pub.
-L. 103–413, § 102(10)][/us/pl/103/413/s102/10], added subsec. (a) and struck out former subsec. (a) which read as follows: “Contracts with tribal organizations pursuant to [section 450f of this title][/us/usc/t25/s450f] shall be in accordance with all Federal contracting laws and regulations except that, in the discretion of the appropriate Secretary, such contracts may be negotiated without advertising and need not conform with the provisions of sections 270a to 270d of title 40: Provided, That the appropriate Secretary may waive any provisions of such contracting laws or regulations which he determines are not appropriate for the purposes of the contract involved or inconsistent with the provisions of this Act: Provided further, That, except for construction contracts (or sub-contracts of such a construction contract), the Office of Federal Procurement Policy Act ([88 Stat.
+L. 103–413][/us/pl/103/413], § 102(10), added subsec. (a) and struck out former subsec. (a) which read as follows: “Contracts with tribal organizations pursuant to [section 450f of this title][/us/usc/t25/s450f] shall be in accordance with all Federal contracting laws and regulations except that, in the discretion of the appropriate Secretary, such contracts may be negotiated without advertising and need not conform with the provisions of sections 270a to 270d of title 40: Provided, That the appropriate Secretary may waive any provisions of such contracting laws or regulations which he determines are not appropriate for the purposes of the contract involved or inconsistent with the provisions of this Act: Provided further, That, except for construction contracts (or sub-contracts of such a construction contract), the Office of Federal Procurement Policy Act ([88 Stat.
 796][/us/stat/88/796]; [41 U.S.C.
 401][/us/usc/t41/s401] et seq.) and Federal acquisition regulations promulgated thereunder shall not apply to self-determination contracts.”

     Subsec. (e).
 [Pub.
-L. 103–413, § 102(11)][/us/pl/103/413/s102/11], as amended by [Pub.
+L. 103–413][/us/pl/103/413], § 102(11), as amended by [Pub.
 L. 104–109][/us/pl/104/109], added subsec. (e) and struck out former subsec. (e) which read as follows: “Whenever an Indian tribe requests retrocession of the appropriate Secretary for any contract entered into pursuant to this Act, such retrocession shall become effective one year from the date of the request by the Indian tribe or at such date as may be mutually agreed by the Secretary and the Indian tribe.”

     Subsec. (f)(2).
 [Pub.
-L. 103–413, § 102(12)][/us/pl/103/413/s102/12], added par.
+L. 103–413][/us/pl/103/413], § 102(12), added par.
 (2) and struck out former par.
 (2) which read as follows: “donate to an Indian tribe or tribal organization the title to any personal or real property found to be excess to the needs of the Bureau of Indian Affairs, the Indian Health Service, or the General Services Administration, including property and equipment purchased with funds under any self-determination contract or grant agreement; and”.

     Subsec. (h).
 [Pub.
-L. 103–413, § 106][/us/pl/103/413/s106], struck out “and the rules and regulations adopted by the Secretaries of the Interior and Health and Human Services pursuant to [section 450k of this title][/us/usc/t25/s450k]” after “sections 450f and 450h of this title”.
+L. 103–413][/us/pl/103/413], § 106, struck out “and the rules and regulations adopted by the Secretaries of the Interior and Health and Human Services pursuant to [section 450k of this title][/us/usc/t25/s450k]” after “sections 450f and 450h of this title”.

     Subsecs. (i) to (n).
 [Pub.
-L. 103–413, § 102(13)][/us/pl/103/413/s102/13], added subsecs. (i) to (n).
+L. 103–413][/us/pl/103/413], § 102(13), added subsecs. (i) to (n).

     1990—Subsec. (a).
 [Pub.
 L. 101–301][/us/pl/101/301] substituted “sub-contracts of such a construction contract” for “sub-contracts in such cases where the tribal contractor has sub-contracted the activity”.

     Subsec. (c)(1)(B).
 [Pub.
-L. 101–644, § 203(c)][/us/pl/101/644/s203/c], amended subpar.
+L. 101–644][/us/pl/101/644], § 203(c), amended subpar.
 (B) generally.
 Prior to amendment, subpar.
 (B) read as follows: “for an indefinite term in the case of a mature contract.”

     Subsec. (d).
 [Pub.
-L. 101–644, § 203(d)][/us/pl/101/644/s203/d], amended subsec. (d) generally.
+L. 101–644][/us/pl/101/644], § 203(d), amended subsec. (d) generally.
 Prior to amendment, subsec. (d) read as follows:

     “(1) No later than fiscal year 1990, the Secretary shall begin using the calendar year as the basis for contracts and agreements under this Act except for instances where the Secretary and the Indian tribe or tribal organization agree on a different period.

     “(2) The Secretary shall submit a report to the Congress within ninety days of October 5, 1988, on the amounts of any additional obligational authority needed to implement this subsection in fiscal year 1989.”

     Subsec. (f)(2), (3).
 [Pub.
-L. 101–644, § 203(e)][/us/pl/101/644/s203/e], inserted “or real” after “personal”.
+L. 101–644][/us/pl/101/644], § 203(e), inserted “or real” after “personal”.

     1988—Subsec. (a).
 [Pub.
-L. 100–472, § 204(b)][/us/pl/100/472/s204/b], (c), substituted “section 450f” for “sections 450f and 450g” and inserted proviso relating to nonapplication of Office of Federal Procurement Policy Act to self-determination contracts.
+L. 100–472][/us/pl/100/472], § 204(b), (c), substituted “section 450f” for “sections 450f and 450g” and inserted proviso relating to nonapplication of Office of Federal Procurement Policy Act to self-determination contracts.

     Subsec. (b).
 [Pub.
-L. 100–472, § 204(d)][/us/pl/100/472/s204/d], which directed the amendment of subsec. (b) by substituting “sections 450f and 450h” for “sections 450f, 450g, and 450h” was executed by substituting the new language for “section 450f, 450g, or 450h” as the probable intent of Congress.
+L. 100–472][/us/pl/100/472], § 204(d), which directed the amendment of subsec. (b) by substituting “sections 450f and 450h” for “sections 450f, 450g, and 450h” was executed by substituting the new language for “section 450f, 450g, or 450h” as the probable intent of Congress.

     Subsec. (c).
 [Pub.
-L. 100–472, § 204(e)][/us/pl/100/472/s204/e], added subsec. (c) and struck out former subsec. (c) which read as follows: “Any contract requested by a tribe pursuant to sections 450f and 450g of this title shall be for a term not to exceed one year unless the appropriate Secretary determines that a longer term would be advisable: Provided, That such term may not exceed three years and shall be subject to the availability of appropriations: Provided, further, That the amounts of such contracts may be renegotiated annually to reflect factors, including but not limited to cost increases beyond the control of a tribal organization.”
+L. 100–472][/us/pl/100/472], § 204(e), added subsec. (c) and struck out former subsec. (c) which read as follows: “Any contract requested by a tribe pursuant to sections 450f and 450g of this title shall be for a term not to exceed one year unless the appropriate Secretary determines that a longer term would be advisable: Provided, That such term may not exceed three years and shall be subject to the availability of appropriations: Provided, further, That the amounts of such contracts may be renegotiated annually to reflect factors, including but not limited to cost increases beyond the control of a tribal organization.”

     Subsec. (d).
 [Pub.
-L. 100–472, § 204(e)][/us/pl/100/472/s204/e], added subsec. (d) and struck out former subsec. (d) which related to revision or amendment of contracts or grants at request or with consent of tribal organization and effective date for retrocession of contracts.
+L. 100–472][/us/pl/100/472], § 204(e), added subsec. (d) and struck out former subsec. (d) which related to revision or amendment of contracts or grants at request or with consent of tribal organization and effective date for retrocession of contracts.

     Subsec. (e).
 [Pub.
-L. 100–472, § 204(e)][/us/pl/100/472/s204/e], added subsec. (e) and struck out former subsec. (e) which authorized the Secretary to permit tribal organizations to use existing school buildings, hospitals, and other facilities and equipment therein in carrying out grants or contracts.
+L. 100–472][/us/pl/100/472], § 204(e), added subsec. (e) and struck out former subsec. (e) which authorized the Secretary to permit tribal organizations to use existing school buildings, hospitals, and other facilities and equipment therein in carrying out grants or contracts.

     Subsec. (f).
 [Pub.
-L. 100–472, § 204(e)][/us/pl/100/472/s204/e], added subsec. (f).
+L. 100–472][/us/pl/100/472], § 204(e), added subsec. (f).
 Former subsec. (f) redesignated (g).

     Subsec. (g).
 [Pub.
-L. 100–472, § 204(f)][/us/pl/100/472/s204/f], redesignated former subsec. (f) as (g) and substituted “section 450f” for “sections 450f and 450g”.
+L. 100–472][/us/pl/100/472], § 204(f), redesignated former subsec. (f) as (g) and substituted “section 450f” for “sections 450f and 450g”.
 Former subsec. (g) redesignated (h).

     Subsec. (h).
 [Pub.
-L. 100–472, § 204(g)][/us/pl/100/472/s204/g], (h), redesignated former subsec. (g) as (h), substituted “sections 450f and 450h” for “sections 450f, 450g, and 450h”, and “Health and Human Services” for “Health, Education, and Welfare”.
+L. 100–472][/us/pl/100/472], § 204(g), (h), redesignated former subsec. (g) as (h), substituted “sections 450f and 450h” for “sections 450f, 450g, and 450h”, and “Health and Human Services” for “Health, Education, and Welfare”.
 Former subsec. (h), which related to minimum amount of funds under terms of contracts, was struck out.

  __Continued Availability of Certain Funds__

 [Pub.
 L. 105–277, div.
-A, § 101(e)][/us/pl/105/277/s101/e] \[title I\], Oct.
+A][/us/pl/105/277/dA], § 101(e) \[title I\], Oct.
 21, 1998, [112 Stat.
 2681–231][/us/stat/112/2681-231], 2681–246, provided in part that:

 > “hereafter funds made available to tribes and tribal organizations through contracts, compact agreements, or grants, as authorized by the Indian Self-Determination Act of 1975 \[[25 U.S.C.
 450f][/us/usc/t25/s450f] et seq.\] or grants authorized by the Indian Education Amendments of 1988 ([25 U.S.C.
 2001][/us/usc/t25/s2001] and 2008A \[probably means prior versions of [25 U.S.C.
 2001][/us/usc/t25/s2001] and 2008a\]) shall remain available until expended by the contractor or grantee”.